MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 }
 ```

 The actual flags you get back have the same semantics as they do for an NDIS 6 miniport, so you don't need to make deep changes to the logic.
-The main difference is that you can now query these flags at a more convenient time during the power-down sequence.
+The main difference is that you can now query these flags during the power-down sequence.

 Once you've moved this code around, you can delete your OID handlers for OID_PNP_SET_POWER and OID_PM_PARAMETERS.

-Your driver is the [power policy owner](../wdf/power-policy-ownership.md) for the NIC's device stack.

-As a result, you can use most of the built-in power management functionality in WDF.
-For example, you can use **IdleCanWakeFromS0** to add your own idle logic.
+Because the client is the [power policy owner](../wdf/power-policy-ownership.md) for the NIC's device stack, it can use WDF's built-in power management functionality.
+For example, you might want to add your own idle logic.
 For info, see [Supporting System Wake-Up](../wdf/supporting-system-wake-up.md).

-Note that when you associate a NetAdapter with your device, the NetAdapter framework keeps your device at D0 when the host is using your network interface.
-Therefore, in most cases, it's not necessary for you to implement your own power logic, as the default behavior that comes with NetAdapter is sufficient.
+Because the NetAdapter framework keeps your device at D0 while the host uses the network interface, the client typically does not implement power logic; the default NetAdapter power behavior is sufficient.

 ## Data Path

 The data path programming model has changed significantly and requires a more in-depth explanation.
-This section explains the bare minimum to enable you to install and remove your device.
+This section explains the minimum you'll need to install and remove your device.

-First, here are some of the new data structures that you'll use with the new model:
+The NetAdapter model introduces the following new structures for use with the data path:

 |New data path structures|Description|
 |-|-|